IroncladDev/Amjad-GPT/README.md

 All of this data was compiled into a `.index` file.
 [Zahid Khawaja](https://twitter.com/chillzaza_) has an [Awesome Tutorial](https://replit.com/@zahidkhawaja/Replit-Assistant?v=1) on how to do this if you want to make your own.

 Speaking of which, Thanks a lot Zahid, I couldn't have done this without you 🙏

+# Quota & Limits

+By default, all users (excluding Replit staff) get a total of 50 responses.
+After you've used up the fifty responses, you must [tip this Repl](https://ai.repl.page/__repl) to increase your quota.

+One response is one question asked followed by one answer from the chatbot.
+Your quota will not be measured in tokens or response length.

+ - **100 Cycles tip 🍬** - Quota increased by 25 responses
+ - **500 Cycles tip 🍕** - Quota increased by 125 responses
+ - **1000 Cycles tip 🌯** - Quota increased by 250 responses

 ---